Learning about hepatitis prevention can help keep you and your children from infection. Here’s what you need to know about staying healthy.

 Hepatitis is an inflammation of the liver, most often caused by a virus.
-In the US, the most common types of viral hepatitis are hepatitis A, B, and C. While they can all produce similar symptoms, each hepatitis virus affects the liver differently and has a different route of transmission.
+In the US, the most common types of viral hepatitis are hepatitis A, B, and C. Each hepatitis virus affects the liver differently and has a different route of transmission.
+However, they can all produce similar symptoms.
 Fortunately, effective vaccines are available to help prevent hepatitis A and B.

 Still, millions are living with viral hepatitis B and C, but many do not know they are infected, as you can live with the disease for decades without having symptoms.
 For all types of viral hepatitis, symptoms are less common in children than in adults.